canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 ## Centralized vs Distributed

-There is a distinction between version control systems.
-It makes them different.
+There is a distinction between version control systems that make them different.
 Centralized vs distributed.

 **A centralized VCS requires a server to perform any operation on your project**.
-You need to connect to this server to download all your files to start to work.
-If this serves goes down, users can’t work. _Bye, bye, productivity!_ Team Foundation Server (TFS) from Microsoft is a centralized VCS.
+We need to connect to a server to download all our files to start to work.
+If this server goes down, we can’t work. _Bye, bye, productivity!_ Team Foundation Server (TFS) from Microsoft is a centralized VCS.

 But, **a distributed VCS doesn’t need a centralized server in the same sense**.
 Each user has a complete copy of the entire project.
-Most of operations are performed against this local copy.
-So you can work offline. _A two-hour flight without internet, no problem_.
+Most operations are performed against this local copy.
+We can work offline. _A two-hour flight without internet, no problem_.
 For example, Git is a distributed VCS.

 If you’re coming from TFS, I’ve written a [Git Guide for TFS Users]({% post_url 2019-11-11-GitGuideForTfsUsers %}).

 ## What's Git anyways?

-Up to this point, Git doesn’t need any further introduction.
-From its [official page](https://git-scm.com/), "_Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency._"
+Up to this point, Git doesn't need any further introduction.
+From its [official page](https://git-scm.com/), "_Git is a free and open-source distributed version control system designed to handle everything from small to very large projects with speed and efficiency._"

 ### How to Install and Setup Git

-You can install Git from it’s official page.
-There you can find instructions to install it using package managers for all major OS's.
+We can install Git from its official page.
+There we can find instructions to install Git using package managers for all major OS's.

-Before starting to work, you need some one-time setups.
-You need to configure a name and an email.
-This name and email will appear in the file history of any file you create or modify.
+Before starting to work, we need some one-time setups.
+We need to configure a name and an email.
+This name and email will appear in the file history of any file we create or modify.

 Let's go to the command line.
 From the next two commands, replace "John Doe" and "johndoe@example.com" with your own name and email.